The

 he said, “I want to make a new pillow for myself and your

 hair will come in very handy.”
-“Alright,
+Oh no, thought Hazel

 if it must be, it must be.”
 She took the hamster’s